Platelet Disorders

 The research we support on blood disorders has led to more and better treatment options to improve the health of people who have platelet disorders.
 Through our current research, we hope to better understand the factors that cause blood disorders.

 We lead or sponsor many studies on platelet disorders.
-Find clinical trials that are testing new ways to treat platelet disorders.
+Find clinical trials and studies that are testing new ways to treat platelet disorders.

 Can platelet disorders be prevented?